VV0nd3rer/Diary/README.md

-# Diary
+## Diary for travellers
-Java application with Spring security and Spring MVC started on Tomcat with MySQL.
+Java application with Spring Security and Spring MVC started on Tomcat with PostgresSQL.
+Deployed on Heroku.